 - Horizontal directional drilling (HDD) is the preferred method for bringing the cables ashore – this would drill under the coast from near the landfall substation.

-- From the substation a cable will then be buried in the roads along a route to a grid connection point at Orthios, the former Anglesey Aluminium site.
+- From the substation a cable will then be buried in the roads along a route to a grid connection point at Holyhead.

 3. Grid substation

-- Morlais will connect to the National Grid at Orthios on the A5 into Holyhead.
+- Morlais will connect to the National Grid at Holyhead

-The Morlais project will put infrastructure and consents in place offshore to allow developers of tidal energy converters to deploy their devices on a commercial scale.
+The Morlais project has secured consent to put infrastructure in place offshore to allow developers of tidal energy technology to deploy their devices within the designated zone.

-The developers will become tenants of Morlais, and pay for the right to use its site and equipment.
+The developers will become tenants of Morlais, and pay for the right to use the site and infrastructure.

 The offshore equipment owned and managed by Morlais will include: